 Through the Comprehensive Rezoning Study, the classifications of professional office and technical office emerged in order to define the types of office uses that should and should not be allowed in the industrial zones.
-The prohibition of professional offices in the industrial districts was intended to reduce projected job growth at the time.
+The prohibition of professional offices in the industrial districts was intended to reduce projected job growth at the time due to the jobs and housing imbalance in Boulder.
 To determine the appropriate office uses in industrial zones, criteria were developed based on client traffic and whether the use was an "employment use or a professional service" and whether that service primarily was for individuals or for industrial uses in the industrial districts.
 The policy to limit job growth of professional offices in industrial districts has been implemented by defining these two uses separately for the last 25 years.

 In implementation, the differentiation between the two types of offices regularly presents administrative challenges.
-While improvements were made in Module One of this project, the definitions are vague and difficult to implement consistently, resulting in excess staff time determining which use definition applies, and sometimes leads to unpredictable results.
+While improvements were made in Module One of this project, the definitions are ambiguous and difficult to implement consistently, resulting in excess staff time determining which use definition applies, and have a risk that outcomes are more difficult to predict.
 Other challenges arise simply because much has changed in the last 25 years since the differentiation between professional office and technical office was created.
 Client traffic no longer is a marker of the type of office use as many offices of both types conduct business virtually with clients.
 There are many uses that include components of both types of offices, such as a patent lawyer with no client contact.
 In addition, businesses may evolve their business model over time and morph from one type to another.